Werxzy/solitaire_suite.p64/README.md

 # Picotron Solitaire Suite

 Here I'm only showing Picotron Solitaire Suite specific functions.
 To see the main list, check out the api readme : https://github.com/Werxzy/cards_api/blob/main/README.md
+A lot of this is subject to change, so I'll try to keep incremental changes from breaking any main versions.
+While having major changes require a version check for each game.

 ## Setup